 South of town is Tuyen Lam lake, ringed by roads and some resorts.
 This road would make for an excellent evening drive with a stop for a coffee or meal at one of its many viewpoints and eateries.

 Another road worth seeing is the DT722.
 Running north out of Da Lat, it winds and climbs through mountains and pine forests before dead-ending at the border of nearby Dak To province.
 At roughly 110 kilometers round-trip, the ride can be accomplished in a day, though visitors may wish to spend a night camping or in one of the few guest houses on the route.

-Besides these, there are countless back roads, dirt tracks, and alleys that make Da Lat an adventure rider’s paradise.
+Besides these, there are countless back roads, dirt tracks, and alleys that make Da Lat an adventure rider’s paradise perfect for different motorbike routes.
 Our guides know them well—you will not leave with sore eyes.

 Driving in Da Lat

 Because Da Lat itself is at 1,500 meters and the surrounding area can be up to 2,500 meters, it’s significantly cooler than the rest of the country.
 In the hottest part of the year, it’s a good 10 degrees or more cooler than the lowland areas.
-A person who rode from Saigon or Nha Trang to Da Lat, for example, would find the air quite refreshing in the hot months.
+A person who goes for motorbike routes from Saigon or Nha Trang to Da Lat, for example, would find the air quite refreshing in the hot months.